Thomas Cowan (South Australian politician): Political career

 Cowan served on the District Council of Port Gawler as a councillor from 1868 to 1872 and as the chairman from 1873 to 1875.

 In 1875, Cowan was one of three candidates nominated for the two member district of Yatala, however his nomination papers were declared informal.
 The candidates declared elected, Wentworth Cavenagh and Lavington Glyde, resigned in order to hold an election at which Cavenagh and Cowan were successful.
 Cowan did not re-stand for election in 1878.

 Late life

 During the 1880s, Cowan encountered business difficulties and was on the verge of becoming insolvent.

-Cowan considered re-standing for the Electoral district of Yalata when a vacancy was created in July 1890 by the death of James Cowan, his younger brother who was the one of the two current sitting members.
-Cowan nominated but later stood down for medical reasons.
+Cowan considered re-standing for the Electoral district of Yalata when a vacancy was created in July 1890 by the death of James Cowan, his younger brother who was one of the two current sitting members.
+Cowan was nominated but later stood down for medical reasons.
 The vacancy was subsequently filled by Richard Butler who had unsuccessfully stood for the seat earlier in 1890.

-Cowan died on 14 September 1890 at Milang, pre-deceased by his wife who died in June 1890 and survived by five sons including John who would also serve as a South Australian parliamentarian, and one daughter.
+Cowan died on 14 September 1890 at Milang, pre-deceased by his wife who died in June 1890 and survived by his five sons including John who would also serve as a South Australian parliamentarian, and one daughter.